 3. Pick up, complete, and submit an application at your local Public Assistance Office

 Other Links of Interest:

-View the Healthy Alaska website to learn more about Medicaid expansion and reform.
+View the Healthy Alaska website to learn more about Medicaid Redesign.

 Medicaid, an entitlement program created by the federal government, is the primary public program for financing basic health and long-term care services for low-income Alaskans.
 It is funded by federal and state general funds.
 The program focuses on coverage for low-income children, pregnant women, families, adults without dependent children between the ages of 19 and 64, the elderly, blind and the permanently disabled.
 The federal government establishes guidelines that requires the state to cover specific categories of people and types of benefits.
 It is, however, the legislature's responsibility to determine which services are to be covered, the qualifying standards and the categories of people who will be eligible for benefits under the Medicaid program.
 Within these guidelines and constraints, the Department of Health Services has considerable flexibility in establishing financial eligibility criteria, benefit packages and payment policies.

 See if you're eligible: Medicaid Income and Eligibility standards

 DPA Service Delivery